 7. Jamie Drake's seating area shows the power of orange when used full strength.
-The white contemporary wool rug has pink, purple and lavender circles to cool down the orange a bit.
+The white contemporary rug has pink, purple and lavender circles to cool down the orange a bit.

 11. Meg Braff shows how orange can be softened by giving it a pink tone.
-This is a very calming color composition with pale yellow, pink, tan, turquoise and grounded by a beige geometric decorator rug.
+This is a very calming color composition with pale yellow, pink, tan, turquoise and grounded by a beige geometric rug.